 Step 3 – Create a Catalog

-Now select “Upload Product Info” to upload a product feed.
-For the sake of this post, we’re going to focus on companies that are using feeds and not connecting directly to an Ecommerce Platform.
+Select “Upload Product Info” to upload a product feed.
+We’re going to focus on companies that are using feeds and not connecting directly to an eCommerce Platform.

 The best practice is to use a naming convention such as “brand-market”.
 This naming convention easily conveys which data source should be assigned to a campaign.

 Once you hit next, your catalog container has been created and is displayed in the top left of the screen under “Current Catalog”.
 Now you need to fill it with products.

 Go to “Product Data Sources” in the left navigation and click the blue “Add Products” button.